Fair Warning To IIM Aspirants From An IIM Alumnus

 – R Maheswaran

-(R Maheswaran is a second year PGP student at IIM, Lucknow.
-He was an atheist until he read the works P G Wodehouse.
-A computer science graduate from NIT, Truchi, he has worked with Cisco in the past.
-He interned with Microsoft in the summers.)
+(R Maheswaran is an alumnus of IIM Lucknow.
+He was an atheist until he read the works of PG Wodehouse.
+A computer science graduate from NIT, Truchi, he has worked with Cisco in the past.)